guettli/zero-to-one/README.md

 Although there are many competitors, email is still the single common denominator.

+## Typescript

+Coffeescript is out.

+Typescript has won in the category "JS wrapper".
+But maybe there is no need for a JS wrapper?

 ## Wordpress

 Many competitors, but no one comes close to the market share of the Wordpress.